-There are almost as many kinds of fertilizers as there are rose varieties–but how they’re used to feed roses is similar.
+There are almost as many kinds of fertilizers as there are rose varieties, but how they’re used to feed roses is similar.
 Roses are heavy feeders that will produce many beautiful blooms if fed properly.
-Roses need constant nutrients to continue producing blooms, from the first bloom in Spring to the first frost of Fall. [photo via flickr]
+Fertilizing roses is a constant process that provides them with nutrients to continue producing blooms, from the first bloom in Spring to the first frost of Fall.

 When to Fertilize Roses